arturo-j-martinez-ii/tlens/README.md

 32. Press "Next"
 33. A "Time Zone" screen should appear with a map of the world on the bottom
 34. Click on "Search Cities" and input your general area, so your Pi is in the correct timezone [you can put whatever timezone you want, it won't affect the Pi's functionality]
+35. An "About You" screen should appear with a "Full Name," "Username," and "Computer" fields should appear
+36. Click on "Full Name" and enter in your full preferred name [it will auto fill the "Username" and "Computer" fields based on your full name, feel free to change any field to your heart's desire!]
+37. Click on "Username" and enter in your preferred account username [I would keep it simple, I chose "arglasses"]
+38. Click on "Computer" and enter in your preferred name for the Raspberry Pi
+39. Press "Next"
+40. A "Password" screen should appear with "Password" and "Confirm Password" fields
+41. Enter in the same password for both fields [I recommend having a simple one as you'll have to enter it multiple times when doing sudo commands]
+42. Press "Next"
+43. An "Almost done" screen will appear, allow Ubuntu to finalize setup and an orange button to appear
+44. Press the orange button labeled "Start Using Ubuntu"

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------